atomiks/hyperapp-kit/README.md

 > Google is able to index dynamic content loaded with `fetch` or `XMLHttpRequest` most of the time.
 However, it generally does not wait longer than 5 seconds.
 Other search engines like Bing and Yandex currently do not execute JavaScript at all.

+## Issues

+Delete the `.cache` and `.localserver` folders if you encounter issues with the development server or building for production, as old data in these directories can sometimes cause issues.

 ## Testing

 Hyperapp Kit uses [Jest](https://github.com/facebook/jest) for testing.
 It provides an automatic browser-like environment for Node with [JSDOM](https://github.com/jsdom/jsdom) to test your components.